ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How important is it to you that luxury brands commit to adopting policies that promote environmental protection, social responsibility and ethical behaviour (sustainable luxury)?”

-Two-thirds (64%) say that it is very or somewhat important to them for brands to do this, with under-40s more likely to say that it is very important to them (34%, vs 23% for over-40s).
-Only 15% now say that it is not very, or not at all important to them for brands to focus on sustainability, showing the importance of this issue for consumers.
+Individuals are also becoming more aware of ‘greenwashing’ and discerning about brands which make sustainable claims.
+Almost two-thirds (62%) say that it is very or somewhat important to them for brands to do this.
+Only 14% now say that it is not very, or not at all important to them for brands to focus on sustainability, showing the importance of this issue for consumers.

 Back to Top